 Centre for Infrastructure Development

-The Centre for Infrastructure Development is responsible for developing the next generation of digital infrastructure via three projects: MitID (“MyID” – the new 3rd generation national eID solution), NemLog-in3 (“EasyLogin” – the new generation single sign-on solution) and Next generation Digital Post (the next generation digital letter box for citizens and businesses).
-The centre provides the foundation for furthering Denmark’s digital transformation.
-The new infrastructure must be future-proof and reflect the necessity of increased security and flexibility in order to ensure that solutions can continuously be adjusted to suit user needs.
-The centre is responsible for preparing and implementing the solutions from start to finish.
+The Centre for Infrastructure Development is responsible for developing the next generation of digital infrastructure via three projects: MitID (“MyID” – the 3rd generation national eID solution), NemLog-in3 (“EasyLogin” – the new generation single sign-on solution) and Næste generation Digital Post (the next generation digital letterbox for citizens and businesses).
+The center provides the foundation for furthering Denmark’s digital transformation.
+The new infrastructure must be future-proof and reflect the necessity of increased security and flexibility in order to ensure that we continuously can adjust solutions to suit user needs.
+The center is responsible for preparing and implementing the solutions from start to finish.

 Division for Analysis and Policy